santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 ## Philosophy behind design of multi-file C Programs

+Large C programs can be constructed and laid out efficiently as a collection of multiple source file (.c, .cpp or .C) and corresponding header files (.h).
+This allows any file that includes the header to access the global variables declared in the header, and to call functions defined in the source file.
+Each of the files can be compiled separately, into a \*.o file.
+Later, all the \*.o files can be linked together to create a binary executable.
+Each file can have access to a set of names that are private to that file, and to other names that are shared across all the files of the complete program.
+This allows the program to be built and modified in pieces, often called “modules”, which can be tested separately, and later combined into the final product.

 ## Layout of a multi-file C project

 Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices: